Tracking the Tropics: Tropical Storm Fred nears Dominican Republic with Florida in forecast path

 TAMPA, Fla.
 (WFLA) — Tropical storm warnings remain in effect for much of Hispaniola Wednesday morning with Tropical Storm Fred just south of the eastern Dominican Republic.

-At 8 a.m.
-ET, the storm was centered about 50 miles southeast of Santo Domingo with maximum sustained winds of 40 mph, and tropical-storm-force winds extending outward up to 45 miles from the storm’s center.
+At 11 a.m.
+ET, the storm was centered about 25 miles south-southeast of Santo Domingo with maximum sustained winds of 45 mph, and tropical-storm-force winds extending outward up to 60 miles from the storm’s center.
 It was moving west-northwest at 16 mph, the National Hurricane Center said.

 Fred is expected to be near or over Hispaniola later Wednesday and to move near the Turks and Caicos and the southeastern Bahamas on Thursday.